 Alexa’s Platform

+City Council District 38 in South Brooklyn is diverse and vibrant but has also struggled under decades of disinvestment and neglect from leaders in City Hall.
 Alexa believes a better world is possible, and that together, we can build a City that works for the many, not just the wealthy and powerful few.
-Our campaign’s vision for justice is rooted in the humanity, dignity, and solidarity of the working class.
+Our campaign’s vision for justice aims to continue the work of her first two terms in office, rooted in the humanity, dignity, and solidarity of the working class.

 Our platform is evolving.
 Through conversations with community members, we are learning what your priorities are, because Alexa will always fight for working people in District 38.
-Expect more detailed policies in the coming weeks, and know that, as your Council Member, Alexa will fight for:

 Safe, affordable and dignified housing